all things open access - resources, books, journals

 The Guardian Is the staggeringly profitable business of scientific publishing bad for science?

 The University of Twente provides a fund to stimulate Open Access publishing peer-reviewed Open Access Journals and to make their research data sustainably accessible in a trusted repository.
-The Open Science fund for 2018 has been completely used.
-But for 2019 there will be another budget of 60.000,- Euro for Open access publishing.
-New requirements for reimbursement will be published as soon as possible.
+Starting January 2019 you can request reimbursement of your Open access articles if they meet the criteria below.

 You are eligible for an OA Publishing Grant when you meet all of these conditions: